Vist233/infinity-agents/README.md

     # Make sure to set your API key, e.g., by editing app/config.py before building
     # Or pass it as an environment variable during run time if the app is configured to read it
     docker build -t infinite-agents .
+    # The CMD in Dockerfile now runs `python app/app.py` which starts the SocketIO server
     docker run -p 8080:8080 -e DEEPSEEK_API_KEY="your_api_key_here" infinite-agents
     ```
     Access the application at `http://127.0.0.1:8080`.